theMHD-120/JSLP-Javascript-Learning-Package/README.md

     Learning javascript with javascript codes :)
     This package contains two chpters, six sections and fifteen parts.

-    Chapter 1: Basics of javascript (like another programming languages) Chapter 2: Special and advanced contents of javascript
+    Chapter 1: Basics of javascript (like another programming languages);
+    Chapter 2: Special and advanced contents of javascript;

     Prerequisites: